hellerwach/hnotes/README.md

 `templates/single.md`.
 It will be copied uncoditionally by `hnotes new`.

 ### Extensions
-As `hnotes` only provides minimal functionality, but it is extensible.
+`hnotes` only provides minimal functionality, but it is extensible.
 You can put shell scripts or executables in `.config/hnotes/extensions` and if the first command line argument is not a predefined sub command or a flag, it will try to execute the shell script or executable and pass the arguments given.